ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 ## Multilanguage support
 {: #wca-generate-test-languages}

-Support is available for the following languages:
+Test generation is available for the following languages:

 - C
 - C++